ckuhl/advent-of-code/2023/README.md

 - First part was relatively easy!
 - Second part has me thinking "wow, maybe it's time for a wee little bit of object-oriented programming"
     - But instead (maybe due to past experience?)
 I am making it a function that takes a class-ish partial
+- On completing part 2, it turns out you can accomplish it just fine using a function that operates on partial